number571/go-peer/cmd/hls/README.md

 ## Config structure

 ```
+"logging"      Enable loggins in/out actions in the network
 "network"      A network key created to encapsulate connections
 "address.tcp"  Connection address for anonymity network, may be void
 "address.http" Connection address for API functions